 2023-11-10 13:47:59

-The move was prompted by concerns about the displacement of local oil marketing companies.
+The move was prompted by concerns regarding the displacement of local oil marketing companies.
 The Uganda National Oil Company (UNOC) had applied to be registered as an oil marketing company in Kenya, a status which would have allowed it access to the Kenya Pipeline Company’s facilities.

 Uganda has signed a contract with Vitol Bahrain EC and will therefore stop purchasing fuel from Kenyan companies from that year.
 The refusal to register UNOC as an oil marketing company in Kenya highlights the complexity of cross-border business operations and regulatory obligations.